-In the 2003 BRFSS, the core disability questions consisted of-1.
-Are you limited in any way in any activities because of physical, mental, or emotional problems?, 2.
-Do you now have any health problem that requires you to use special equipment, such as a cane, a wheelchair, a special bed, or a special telephone?
+In the 2005 BRFSS, the core disability questions consisted of-1.
+Are you limited in any way in any activities because of physical, mental, or emotional problems?
+2. Do you now have any health problem that requires you to use special equipment, such as a cane, a wheelchair, a special bed, or a special telephone?

 A disability module was added to the Arkansas state questionnaire.
 This module consisted of 4 questions asked only of those people who answered yes to either of the above initial disability questions (see Table 2).
-The additional 4 questions included-1.
-What is the farthest distance that you can walk by yourself, without any special equipment or help from others?, 2.
-Because of any impairment or health problem, do you need the help of other people with your personal care needs, such as eating, bathing, dressing, or getting around the house?, 3.
-Because of any impairment or health problem, do you need the help of other persons in handling your routine needs, such as everyday household chores, doing necessary business, shopping, or getting around for other purposes?, 4.
-In general, how satisfied are you with your life?
+The additional 4 questions included-

+- 1. What is the farthest distance that you can walk by yourself, without any special equipment or help from others? - Because of any impairment or health problem, do you need the help of other people with your personal care needs, such as eating, bathing, dressing, or getting around the house? - 3.
+Because of any impairment or health problem, do you need the help of other persons in handling your routine needs, such as everyday household chores, doing necessary business, shopping, or getting around for other purposes? - 4.
+In the past 30 days, how many days have you not been able to do what you wanted because of physical barriers in your environment like sidewalks, buildings, or houses that are too hard to get around in?